ark-mod/ArkBot/README.md

-# Project status last updated Dec 31th 2019
+# Project status last updated Jan 21st 2020

 ### Support
 Support [Wiki](https://github.com/tsebring/ArkBot/wiki)

 ## DO NOT use GitHub as a support forum.
-The issues section is reserved for just that, issues and error reporting.
-If you need support with setup, have general questions, or something else not covered in the wiki, join our Discord using this [link](https://discord.gg/Np23aw7).
+The issues section is reserved for just that, issues and feature requests.
+Please read through existing issues before making a new one.
+If you need support with setup, have general questions, would like to be up-to-date on development, or something else not covered in the wiki, join our Discord using this [link](https://discord.gg/Np23aw7).
 Be sure to assign your user role #start-here in the Discord to access the discussion channels.

 Before requesting support from our Discord, please understand that ArkBot is designed in its current form to be run on the machine hosting your gameservers.
-While methods exist to mirror/link files from a remote gameserver, arkbot is not designed with these workarounds in mind and as such are unsupported.
+While methods exist to mirror/link files from a remote gameserver, arkbot is not designed with these workarounds in mind currently and as such are unsupported.
 We will offer no support if you choose to go this route.

 #### Development
 We are actively developing this tool again!
 We have assembled a team with past and new members.
 Users can follow development progress here or get updates on Discord (link found above)